 I have seen it hundreds of times, and never expect it to change.
 That does not bother me, because for how many safeguards, systems, controls, policies are established, we are a species that tends to find a way through, around these structures.
 This is basic human nature, and while irritating or odd to observe, this is part of the SPLJ notion that the Web by design is imperfect, as it shows its human traits, and that the yin in the open-ness of the net the spawns creativity, innovation,e tc, has a yang that includes email flame wars, “vermin”, rich spammers, etc.

-The post "Warming The Hands Over the Flames of Email" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2005/02/warming-the/) on February 1, 2005.
+The post "Warming The Hands Over the Flames of Email" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2005/02/warming-the/) on February 1, 2005.